Curriculum-Guided Layer Scaling for Language Model Pretraining: Introduction

 \section{Introduction}

 Large language models (LLMs) are typically pretrained in a single, continuous pass, processing all tokens with a uniform amount of computation regardless of their complexity or relevance to downstream tasks of interest.
-While this approach has shown remarkable success in large-scale models like GPT-4 \citep{OpenAI2023GPT-4Report} and Llama 3 \citep{Dubey2024TheModels}, it differs significantly from how humans learn, often leading to models that excel in generating coherent text but struggle with long-context reasoning across varied tasks \citep{Schnabel2025LostGlobally}.
-Recent works like Phi-3 \citep{Abdin2024Phi-3Phone}, MiniCPM \cite{Hu2024MiniCPM:Strategies}, and others \citep{Feng2024MaximizePretraining} have explored \emph{midtraining}, adjusting the training data distribution partway through training by incorporating higher-quality, multilingual, or long-form text.
+While this approach has shown remarkable success in large-scale models like GPT-4 \citep{OpenAI2023GPT-4Report} and Llama 3 \citep{Dubey2024TheModels}, it differs significantly from how humans learn, often leading to models that excel in generating coherent text but struggle with long-context reasoning \citep{Schnabel2025LostGlobally}.
+Recent works like Phi-3 \citep{Abdin2024Phi-3Phone}, MiniCPM \citep{Hu2024MiniCPM:Strategies}, and others \citep{Feng2024MaximizePretraining} have explored \emph{midtraining}, adjusting the training data distribution partway through training by incorporating higher-quality, multilingual, or long-form text.
 However, this coarse-grained curriculum is applied on \emph{fixed} model architectures.
 Inspired by how humans progressively build knowledge alongside their physically growing brains, we explore whether gradually scaling a model in tandem with increasingly complex data can enable more efficient and effective learning.

-Curriculum learning \citep{Bengio2009CurriculumLearning} has shown success in guiding models from easier to harder tasks, but remains largely unexplored in modern language model pretraining.
-Recent studies have proposed several alternative methods to schedule complexity and model scale during transformer training. \citet{Fan2023IrreduciblePretraining} train small proxy models to determine sample learnability, enabling efficient complexity-aware curricula for training large LMs.
+Curriculum learning \citep{Bengio2009CurriculumLearning} has shown success in guiding models from easier to harder tasks, but remains largely unexplored in modern language model (LM) pretraining.
+Recent studies propose several alternative methods to schedule complexity and model scale during LM training. \citet{Fan2023IrreduciblePretraining} train small proxy models to determine sample learnability, enabling complexity-aware curricula for training LMs.
 Progressive layer stacking \citep{Gong2019EfficientStacking, J.Reddi2023EfficientLearning, Saunshi2024OnReasoning, Gu2020OnTraining,Yang2020ProgressivelySpeedup, Panigrahi2024EfficientSubnetworks}, layer-dropping \citep{Zhang2020AcceleratingDropping}, and pruning \citep{Kim2024ShortenedMethods} are gradual architectural adjustments that accelerate training and reduce inference cost.
-In computer vision, progressive model growing has also been explored for image generation \citep{Karras2017ProgressiveVariation} and segmentation \citep{Fischer2024ProgressiveTasks}.
+In computer vision, progressive model growing has been explored for image generation \citep{Karras2017ProgressiveVariation} and segmentation \citep{Fischer2024ProgressiveTasks}.